Should I buy peat-free compost?

 It's widely described as being environmentally friendly as it's a naturally occurring product that would go to waste if it weren't used in composts.
 However, there are several issues, including the carbon cost of shipping it around the world and the amount of water needed to rinse salts from the coir, as it's produced in areas where clean water is scarce.
 There are also concerns over working conditions and pay for workers.

 Wood fibre is generally made one of two ways.
 Some companies use a wetting and drying technique to convert wood chips into a light, fluffy material.
-The result is a little akin to putting a woolly jumper in a tumble drier: the fibres expand and split apart, making them better at holding air and allowing water to drain freely.
+The result is a little akin to putting a woolly jumper in a tumble dryer: the fibres expand and split apart, making them better at holding air and allowing water to drain freely.
 Others use the shavings taken from lumber yards as timber is sawn into planks.

 It's often added to composts and typically makes up no more than 20-30% of the total volume, as too much wood fibre can lock up nitrogen, leaving plants starved of this vital nutrient.